-The following table summarizes, on a pro forma basis as of June 30, 2017, the differences between the existing shareholders as of June 30, 2017 and the new investors with respect to the number of ordinary shares (in the form of ADSs or ordinary shares) purchased from us in this offering, the total consideration paid and the average price per ordinary share paid and per ADS at the initial public offering price of US\$14.50 per ADS before deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-The total number of ordinary shares does not include ordinary shares underlying the ADSs issuable upon exercise of the option to purchase additional ADSs which one of the selling shareholders granted to the underwriters.
+The following table summarizes, on a pro forma basis as of June 30, 2017, the differences between the existing shareholders as of June 30, 2017 and the new investors with respect to the number of ordinary shares (in the form of ADSs or ordinary shares) purchased from us in this offering, the total consideration paid and the average price per ordinary share paid and per ADS at an assumed initial public offering price of US\$ per ADS before deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+The total number of ordinary shares does not include ordinary shares underlying the ADSs issuable upon exercise of the option to purchase additional ADSs which we and the selling shareholders granted to the underwriters.

-Ordinary Shares Purchased Total Conside ration Average Price per Ordinary Average Price per Number Percent Amount Percent Share ADS (US\$, exc cept for share numbe rs and percenta ges) Existing shareholders 100,000,000 91% 67,631,000 48% 0.68 1.36 New investors 10,000,000 9% 72,500,000 52% 7.25 14.50 Total 110,000,000 100% 140,131,000 100%
+Ordinary Sha res Purchased Total Con sideration Average Price per Ordinary Average Price per

+Number Percent Amount Percent Share ADS

+(US\$, exc mbers and perce ntages)

+Existing shareholders % %

+New investors % %

+Total 100.0% 100.0%